 This Portrait of Childfree Freedom is one of 26 in our new book, “Portraits of Childfree Wealth.”
-The book comes out on June 1st, and is currently available for pre-order on Amazon, Barnes & Noble, Google Play, Kobo, and everywhere books are sold.
+The book is currently available on Amazon, Barnes & Noble, Google Play, Kobo, and everywhere books are sold.

 22, Female, Single, Missouri